sensel/morph-docs/docs/morph.md

 ### LEDS

 #### Strip
 There is a strip of 24 white LEDs.
-These light up when areas are pressed on the overlays, and can be controlled with the API.
+These light up when areas are pressed on the Overlays, and can be controlled with the API.

 #### Status RGB
 This LED can be different colors indicating different things.
 The different colors and blink patterns are: